 Numeric Continuation#

 With the help of contique (install with pip install contique) it is possible to apply a numerical parameter continuation algorithm on any system of equilibrium equations.
-This advanced tutorial demonstrates the usage of FElupe in conjunction with contique.
+This example demonstrates the usage of FElupe in conjunction with contique.
 An unstable isotropic hyperelastic material formulation is applied on a single hexahedron.
-The model will be visualized by the XDMF-output (of meshio) and the resulting force - displacement curve will be plotted.
+The model will be visualized and the resulting force - displacement curve will be plotted.

 import contique